Mooddex/My-Office/README.md

 # My Office

-A simple and clean web application for lawyers to manage their cases and clients — all in one place.
+A simple and clean Front-end website  for lawyers to manage their cases and clients — all in one place.
 This is your online office to stay organized and focused on your legal practice.

 **Link to project:** https://myoffice316.netlify.app/